minarashidi/spring-kafka-avro-demo/readme.md

 ### 6. Testing the Application

-## Testing the Application

-1. Publish a test product event to Kafka:
+Publish a test product event to Kafka:
    Use a Kafka producer or a CLI tool to send data to the configured topic.
 For example:

 ``` json